ekipalen/microsoft-teams-actions/README.md

 Action package for interaction with Microsoft Teams resources.

-Currently capably of listing details from users Teams, listing members and channels of Team, searching for users, posting channel messages, creating new Teams, creating one on one chats and sending messages to those.
+Currently capable of listing details from users Teams, searching for Teams by name, listing members and channels of Team, searching for users, posting channel messages, creating new Teams, creating one on one and group chats and sending messages to those.

 ## Prompt Examples